mweel1/usa_high_level/civil-agencies/us-human-and-health-services/index.md

 ## Personal Wellbeing

 HHS will receive events each time a personal profile action takes place.
 If events are no longer be received and there is no death certificate present, a case will be sent to the FBI.

+## Marriage Certificates

+The attributes in which marriages can be commenced will have federal and district laws.
+Human and Health Services will license people who can put on marriages.